DFE-Digital/get-into-teaching-app/app/views/content/blog/application-tips-from-a-teacher-training-provider.md

 And finally, we turn to references.
 You'll need 2 referees.

-Who you should pick as your referees will depend on your circumatances.
+You'll need different kinds of referees depending on your circumstances.

 If you're still studying or you graduated in the last 5 years, you'll need an academic reference.
 If you already work in a school, you'll need a reference from your headteacher.
 If you’re applying for a salaried course, one of your references must be from an employer.